haorendashu/amberflutter/README.md

 Get the current user public key (npub).
 This request also allows to send permissions so the user can approve them forever.
 See the [Amber Docs](https://github.com/greenart7c3/Amber/blob/master/README.md) for the list of available permissions.

+The ```Get Public Key``` function, like a connect function, can set permissions and get the package name of android signer.
+You should call it first when you use android signer.

 ```
 final amber = Amberflutter();